-As we age, some of us form bone spurs along the spine.
+As we age, some of us form bone spurs or osteophytes along the spine.
 Often this occurse as our bodies attempt to fuse vertebral bodies together in response to disc degeneration, much the way a surgeon tries to fuse the spine together in surgery.
 The bony spurs formed by the body try to bridge the gap between the vertebrae.

 Bone spurs usually occur as a result of a degenerative changes occurring in the intervertebral discs of the spine.
 They can be an indication of osteoarthritis, and may also demonstrate that wear and tear related to work, aging and genetics has occurred in the spine.
 Unfortunately, this can sometimes result in nerve root compression or narrowing of the spinal canal that houses the sensitive spinal cord.
 This narrowing can progress for years unnoticed, until something causes an inflammation of the spinal cord or nerve roots.

 Bone spurs often signify other conditions, (on the right) including:

 Spondylosis can be described as osteoarthritis and bone spurs in your neck (cervical spondylosis) or your lower back (lumbar spondylosis).

 This condition can be described as a narrowing of the bones and ligaments that make up the spine (spinal stenosis), adding pressure on your spinal cord or nerve roots.
 Bone spurs contribute to this.